totalspectrum/p2_vga_text/README.txt

+VGA TILE DRIVER
+- Revision c: Fixed a bug with vsync polarity
+- Revision b: Added 1028x768 support and polarity
+- Revision a: Started work on ANSI escape codes

 This is a simple VGA tile driver.
 It's still a work in progress.

 vga640x480.spin2 is the 640x480 version, supporting 80x30 characters
 vga800x600.spin2 is the 800x600 version, supporting 100x40 characters

 Tiles must always be 8 pixels wide.
 Theoretically they can be any height, but the demos use 16 pixels (15 for the 800x600, which is achieved by just ignoring the first row of an 8x16 font).
+There are some 8x8 fonts provided too.

 The character data is ROWS*COLS*8 bytes long; each character takes 8 bytes in memory.
-This consists of 24 bits foreground color, 8 bits of the actual character index, 24 bits of background color, and 8 unused bits (write 0's for these).
+This consists of 24 bits foreground color, 8 bits of the actual character index, 24 bits of background color, and 8 unused bits (write 0's for these -- it matters!).

 HOW IT WORKS
 ------------